aredoubles/FindEBirdTargets/README.md

 ## Todo

 * Should support 3+ species, probably using a `**kwargs` input
+* API only supports input of scientific names, but maybe I could use a lookup table to allow for input of common names as well
 * Would be great to support other geographic scales, but the API makes that slightly tricky, not high priority
 * Down the road, a webapp would be awesome